How to Get Into Brown PLME (Sample Essays Included)

 Luckily, I also happen to be passionate about STEM, which has opened my eyes to all the possibilities of what science can do to improve lives in the most tangible ways.
 My time volunteering with hospitals around Seattle has offered me a glimpse into what needs exist and how I could address them.
 I spend hours every week reading about new cancer treatments, and I can’t wait to contribute to developing more precise, less invasive treatments, like Professor Heinrich Elinzano’s DCVax-L cancer vaccine, which has been shown to extend the life expectancy of patients with glioblastoma.

 Question 2: Healthcare is constantly changing as it is affected by racial and social inequities, economics, politics, technology, and more.
-Imagine that you are a physician and describe one way in which you would seek to make a positive impact in today’s healthcare environment.
-(250 word limit)
+Please respond to one of the following prompts (250 words):

 Gain instant access to essay examples for every supplemental essay prompt from the top universities and BS/MD programs in the United States.
 Subscribe today to lock in the current investments, which will be increasing in the future for new subscribers.